For a small business owner or operator, a bad day at work can often be attributed to one common denominator: a rotten client.

 8 - "The Houdini" - The client who goes dark on you

-Some clients are overly available, while others disappear for days or weeks on end.
-Then they resurface again requesting something different or wanting something ASAP.
+Some clients are overly available, while others go rogue and disappear for days and weeks on end.
+Known as "The Houdini," this is the client who resurfaces for air only when they need or want something ASAP.

 Here's an example from ClientsFromHell.com: